giangbimin/simple-wallet/README.md

 ## Testing

-- Run tests for the API using the RSpec framework with `bundle exec r
+- Run tests for the API using the RSpec framework with `bundle exec rspec`